EdwinTh/EdwinTh.github.io/_posts/2017-12-13-dutch-masters.md

 tags: [R, ggplot2, color palette, Dutch masters]
 ---

-Among tulip fields, canals and sampling cheese and Eastern European prostitutes, the museums of the Netherlands are one of its biggest tourist attractions.
+Among tulip fields, canals and sampling cheese, the museums of the Netherlands are one of its biggest tourist attractions.
 And for very good reasons!
 During the seventeenth century, known as the Dutch Golden Age, there was an abundance of talented painters.
 If you ever have